vext01/zesarux/README.md

 https://github.com/chernandezba/zesarux

-It's a ZX Machines Emulator for Unix, including all the Sinclair computers:
+It's a ZX Machines Emulator for UNIX based operating systems (and Windows), including all the Sinclair computers:

 * MK14
 * ZX80